Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 This is why I feel more than qualified to offer my two cents.

-And in this article, I’m going to talk about RankIQ’s pros, RankIQ’s cons, how I personally use the platform, how to get it for just $29 and whether or not it’s “worth it”.
+And in this article, I’m going to talk about RankIQ’s pros, RankIQ’s cons, how I personally use the platform, how to get it for a bargain and whether or not it’s “worth it”.

-Editor’s Note: I cannot tell you how hard it is to compete with a bunch of other pro bloggers who all use RankIQ and listen to The Blogging Millionaire podcast to get this article to rank on the first page of Google.
-But when I get there – it will be a testament in itself to the power of SEO services like RankIQ.
+Editor’s Note: I cannot tell you how intimidating it is to compete with a bunch of other pro bloggers who all use RankIQ and listen to The Blogging Millionaire podcast to get this article to rank on the first page of Google search results.
+But I’ve finally made it – which in itself, is a testament to the power of this platform.

 What is RankIQ?